CodeDynasty-dev/Jetpath/docs/docs/deployment.md

     * Most hosting platforms provide a way to securely set environment variables for your application.
 Consult your platform's documentation.

 5.  **Port Binding:**
-    * Your JetPath application listens on a port specified in the `JetPath` constructor (`port: 3000`) or potentially via an environment variable (e.g., `process.env.PORT`).
+    * Your Jetpath application listens on a port specified in the `Jetpath` constructor (`port: 3000`) or potentially via an environment variable (e.g., `process.env.PORT`).
     * Most hosting platforms (PaaS, Containers) automatically route external traffic (on port 80/443) to the port your application listens on internally.
 Ensure your application respects the `PORT` environment variable if provided by the platform.

 6.  **Static Files:**
-    * If your application serves static files (CSS, JS, images) using JetPath's `static` option, ensure these files are included in your deployment package and the paths are configured correctly.
+    * If your application serves static files (CSS, JS, images) using Jetpath's `static` option, ensure these files are included in your deployment package and the paths are configured correctly.
 Often, it's more performant to serve static files directly via a reverse proxy (like Nginx) or a CDN.

 ---